lizrice/katacoda-scenarios/scratch/step2.md

 You can also change the hostname on the VM without affecting the namespace that you'll see in the shell process.
 Try it!

+These two commands run on Terminal 2 (the virtual machine):

 `hostname vm-host`{{execute T2}}

 `hostname`{{execute T2}}

+The next command runs on Terminal 1 (your containerized shell):

 `hostname`{{execute T1}}

 ## Next step

 In the next step you'll give the shell process its own namespace for process IDs.
+Don't forget to quit out of the currently running shell.

+`exit`{{execute T1}}